xrdocs/ncs5500/_tutorials/access-list-enhancements-on-ncs5500-j2-based-platforms.md

 ## Permit Stats

 Let us first start with the permit statistics.
-As we know, in the platforms with J/J+/Q-MX we have limited hardware resources and we need to use them wisely if we need to accomodate different features together.
-In these platforms, by default ACL permit stats is not accounted for in ingress direction due to resource sharing.
+As we know, when it comes to NCS5500 and NCS500, we have limited hardware resources and we need to use them wisely if we need to accomodate different features together.
+In these platforms, by default ACL permit stats is not accounted for in the ingress direction due to resource sharing.
 We need to enable _hw-module profile stats acl-permit_, to allocate statistic entries to permit ACEs.
 But there is a drawback after enabling this profile.
 If acl-permit is configured, qos-enhanced or other options are disabled.
 But with J2 based platforms, the above permit stats CLI is no longer needed.
 By default we can allocate statistic entries.

 Let us check this with an example.
-We have a Jericho2 based platform in slot 3.
-We apply the ACL in the ingress direction and permit the end to end traffic from IXIA
+We have a NC57-18DD-SE in slot 3.
+We apply the ACL in the ingress direction and send traffic from IXIA.

 <div class="highlighter-rouge">
 <pre class="highlight">